Karate & Self Defence

-There is a strong element of self-defence in the Traditional Karate curriculum at Kodomon Karate-Do for both Adults and Children, taking into consideration, modern day civilian threats, the abilities of the students (age, size, etc), common sense, and appropriate responses.
+There is a strong element of self-defence in the Traditional Karate curriculum at Kodomon Martial Arts, taking into consideration, modern day civilian threats, the abilities of the students (age, size, etc), common sense, and appropriate responses.
 We concentrate and build the training in the Dojo around preventative self-defence before tackling physical responses, increasing your self-awareness and confidence in being able to handle conflict situations.

 Mr Irvine has studied under three of the leading Self Defence Instructors for the Queensland Police Force, the Tokyo Metropolitan Police force and Riot Squad, and the Australian Military.
 The self defence elements of the curriculum integrate well with the traditional program, and a student of the Art of Karate will discover a strong ability to handle conflict in today's World.

 Many students at Kodomon train in both the Traditional Karate classes, as well as the specific Self Defence classes and courses.
 The curriculum is designed to support both.
 You can do one, or the other or both.
 The traditional Karate practice enables the Self Defence principles with skills and athletic ability to perform Personal Protection tasks with strong and effective technique, so they compliment each other well.

 Sensei Irvine has trained in Okinawan Traditional Karate for over 30 years with all the aspects of technical efficiency that is found in this Martial Art, the Yoshinkan Aikido training Sensei studied for over 5 years complements the Karate extremely well, and the Kinetic Fighting principles used by Australia's Special Forces and now the rest of the Defence Force polish these skills to a level that is World Class.